 An Implementation Plan is a documentation of the steps taken by a company or organization to execute a strategic plan.

-An implementation plan interprets abstract ideas, concepts, designs, or policies into actionable steps that the executors of the plan can perform.
-Implementation plans are popularly designed for new businesses (start-ups), forthcoming projects or initiatives in an organization, and as guides for actionable business decisions.
+This plan also interprets abstract ideas, concepts, designs, or policies into actionable steps that the executors of the plan can perform.
+Plans for implementation are popularly designed for new businesses (start-ups), forthcoming projects or initiatives in an organization, and as guides for actionable business decisions.

 This is because it will generally provide solutions or answers to the tasks and subtasks, budget, timeline, collaborators, and additional resources needed for a particular action plan.